mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 -- Each department gets a list of all its salaries
 ```

 Multiple rows map to the same key and get combined.
-This covers Petersohn's GROUPBY, and also parts of UNION and DROP DUPLICATES, which are also operations that identify or merge rows.
+This covers Petersohn's GROUPBY and UNION.

 **Pairing.** You find rows in two tables that agree on a shared key and stitch them into a wider row.
 In SQL: `SELECT * FROM employees INNER JOIN departments USING (department)`.
 In the library: